Justinalovado/DS_A2/README.md

 - [ ] Ensure concurrent operation on client list

 ### Misc Error handling
-- [ ] On server quit, all client should prompt quit
+- [x] On server quit, all client should prompt quit
-- [ ] On Client quit, server should remove user
+- [x] On Client quit, server should remove user
-- [ ] On all server -> Client operation fail: kick client, broadcast new user list
+- [x] On all server -> Client operation fail: kick client, broadcast new user list
 - [ ] On all client -> server operation fail: prompt connection lost & quit
 - [ ] On server IO error, prompt msg & continue or quit

 ### Bugs
-- [ ] when client click OK in waiting window, draw is allowed and error is allowed, fix to abort on wait
+- [x] when client click OK in waiting window, draw is allowed and error is allowed, fix to abort on wait
-- [ ] when server rejects client, client does not automatically quit
+- [x] when server rejects client, client does not automatically quit
+- [x] on wrong IP address, server can run(somehow) BUT OK
+- [x] on wrong IP address, client can run, but error on finding broadcaster
+-